JinwenPan/Performance-Analysis-of-SeisSol-with-Roofline-Model/README.md

 # Performance-Analysis-of-SeisSol-with-Roofline-Model

-This repository is for storing the final report and presentation slides of a module of 10 ECTS credits called Guided Research at the Technical University of Munich.
+This repository is for storing the resources of a module of 10 ECTS credits called Guided Research at the Technical University of Munich.
 For the vast majority of programs at German and even European universities, the standard workload for one academic year corresponds to 60 ECTS credits.

 **Title:** Performance Evaluation of Acoustic Model Implementation in SeisSol Using Roofline Model